 The Native Plant Salvage Foundation is a non-profit, 501(c) (3) charitable organization, founded in 2000 to help raise funds for the work of the Native Plant Salvage Project, which is entirely supported by local contributions, grants and contract work.
 The NPSF is guided by a volunteer board of directors and supported by a small but mighty crew of volunteers, supporters, educators and community partners.
 The foundation is also supported by AmeriCorps members from the Washington Service Corps.

 The Native Plant Salvage Project is a program of WSU Extension Thurston County and directed by Erica Guttman.

 What We Do:

 As our name implies, we organize salvages during the winter months at sites that are soon to be developed.
 However, our program areas expand far beyond our winter salvages.
-In the words of Board President Lydia Beth:
+In the words of longtime supporter Lydia Beth:

 Our education, training and advocacy work give citizens a direct, hands-on opportunity to do something to improve water quality, conserve natural resources, reduce pesticide use, and influence people’s appreciation of the natural world.